On John 10:34-36: Humans or Gods?

 he will surely take me to himself.”

 Awareness of multiple layers of meaning can sometimes be required to unpack Bible passages.
-The famous “gates of hell” in Matthew’s Gospel is an example.
+The famous “gates of hell” in Matthew’s Gospel is an example as we demonstrated in the linked blog entry here.

 The Sons of God in the Hebrew Bible